hashin/jekyll-now/_posts/2020-08-16-yeh-duniya-agar-mil-bhi-jaye-to-kya-hai.markdown

 Har ik jism ghaayal,

-EACH AND EVERY BODY IS IN PAIN..
+EACH AND EVERY BODY IS WOUNDED..

 Har ik rooh pyaasi,